 Course Delivery Method

 This course will be delivered online using an asynchronous format via the Blackboard learning management system (LMS) housed in the MyMason portal.
 You will log in to the Blackboard course site using your Mason email name (everything before @masonlive.gmu.edu) and email password.
 The course site will be available on August 24th at 12:01am.
 The course slides for the lab section are meant to serve as review for the lecture you will not need them for any tests or quizzes.
-Additionally, there will be several slides to help build upon your APA writing skills some of these will be helpful for your lab mini assignments.
+Additionally, there will be several slides to help build upon your APA writing skills; some of these will be helpful for your lab mini assignments.

 Under no circumstances may candidates/students participate in online class sessions (either by phone or Internet) while operating motor vehicles.
 Further, as expected in a face-to-face class meeting, such online participation requires undivided attention to course content and communication.

 Semester Goals